-While it is possible (with more advanced migration tool configuration) to migrate assets of any asset type or other types called "Service", then it is recommended that you use the original Service asset type from Oracle with the proper UUID.
+While it is possible (with more advanced migration tool configuration) to migrate assets of any asset type or other types called "Service", you should use the original Service asset type from Oracle with the proper UUID.
 This ensures that you have the right asset Type in 11g, so that you can take advantage of Oracle Enterprise Repository functionality that is dependent on the Service asset Type.